mne-tools/mne-lsl/paper/paper.md

 # Summary

-Neural, physiological, and behavioral data are crucial in understanding the complexities of the human brain and body.
-This data encompasses a wide range of measurements including electrical activity of the brain (EEG), heart rate, muscle activity, eye movements, and various other physiological signals.
+Neural, physiological, and behavioral data plays a key-role in understanding the human brain and body.
+This data encompasses a wide range of measurements including electrical activity of the brain (EEG), heart rate, muscle activity, eye movements.
 These measurements provide insights into cognitive processes, emotional states, physical health, and behavioral responses.

+With the growing popularity of brain-computer interfaces (BCIs) and neurofeedback applications, the demand for real-time processing of neurophysiological data has surged.
-Real-time applications of this data, such as brain-computer interfaces, neurofeedback, and real-time health monitoring, present significant challenges.
-These applications require the continuous collection, synchronization, and processing of data from multiple sources with minimal latency.
-Additionally, real-time applications must address the complexities of instantaneous data handling, including noise reduction and artifact management.
+Real-time applications present unique challenges, requiring the continuous collection, synchronization, and processing of data from multiple sources with minimal latency.
+This requires the implementation of advanced methods for handling data in real-time, including the reduction of noise and management of artifacts.

-The Lab Streaming Layer (LSL) [@labstreaminglayer] is an open-source framework designed to facilitate the collection, synchronization, and transmission of time-series data from multiple devices in real-time.
-LSL provides a common protocol for streaming data, allowing researchers to focus on data analysis without needing to manage the specific APIs of various devices.
-By using LSL, data from different sources can be streamed, synchronized, and accessed through a unified interface.
-This streamlines the research process, enhances interoperability, and reduces the complexity associated with integrating diverse data streams.

-MNE-LSL significantly improves the integration of LSL with MNE-Python [@GramfortEtAl2013a], a comprehensive tool for processing and analyzing electrophysiological data.
+A critical challenge in real-time applications is the need for direct access to data streams from measurement devices, which often rely on device-specific APIs.
+Adapting a real-time application from one device to another can be labor-intensive, as it requires modifications to the entire communication protocol.
+To address this issue, the Lab Streaming Layer (LSL) [@labstreaminglayer] offers a standardized protocol for streaming time-series data from multiple devices in real-time.
+LSL has gained significant popularity, particularly among EEG manufacturers, many of whom now provide LSL streaming capabilities out-of-the-box with their devices.
+By abstracting the complexities of device-specific APIs, LSL allows researchers to concentrate on data analysis rather than the intricacies of device communication.

+Beyond data acquisition, the real-time analysis of signals also presents significant challenges.
+MNE-Python [@GramfortEtAl2013a] is a comprehensive toolset for processing and analyzing electrophysiological data in Python, a widely-used programming language in the scientific community.
+MNE-LSL enhances the integration of LSL with MNE-Python, providing robust objects for handling and processing both continuous and epoch-based data from real-time sources, thereby streamlining the development of real-time neurophysiological applications.

 # Statement of need

-In recent years, the demand for real-time acquisition and processing of neural, physiological, and behavioral data has surged, driven by the increasing popularity of brain-computer interfaces (BCIs) and neurofeedback applications.
-As BCIs and neurofeedback become more accessible and sophisticated, researchers and developers are seeking robust, flexible tools to efficiently handle the complex, real-time data streams required for these applications.
+The rise of brain-computer interfaces (BCIs) and neurofeedback applications has led to an increased demand for tools capable of real-time acquisition and processing of neural, physiological, and behavioral data.
+As these applications become more sophisticated and widespread, researchers and developers require flexible, robust solutions to handle the complexities of real-time data streams, which often involve multiple devices and modalities.

-OpenBCI [@openbci] and BrainFlow [@brainflow] are popular platforms designed primarily for real-time data acquisition and processing.
-These tools are closely integrated with the OpenBCI hardware ecosystem, offering a seamless experience for users working with OpenBCI boards.
-While this tight integration simplifies the setup for users of OpenBCI hardware, it also limits the flexibility for researchers who wish to integrate and synchronize data from multiple hardware sources beyond the OpenBCI ecosystem.
+Existing platforms like OpenBCI [@openbci] and BrainFlow [@brainflow] are tailored for specific hardware ecosystems, offering streamlined workflows for users within those systems.
+However, their tight integration with proprietary hardware can limit flexibility and adaptability, particularly for researchers seeking to work with a diverse array of measurement devices.
+Similarly, GUI-based platforms like Neuromore [@neuromore] prioritize user-friendliness, often at the expense of customization and advanced functionality, which can be a limitation for experienced users requiring more control over data processing pipelines.

-Neuromore [@neuromore] is another platform that provides a user-friendly graphical interface for real-time data processing.
-It is designed to cater to users with minimal programming expertise, offering pre-built modules for data acquisition, processing, and visualization.
+Neuromore [@neuromore], another platform that provides a user-friendly graphical interface for real-time data processing, is designed to cater to users with minimal programming expertise, offering pre-built modules for data acquisition, processing, and visualization.
 However, this GUI-based approach inherently restricts the customization and flexibility that more advanced users might require.

-In contrast to these more hardware-specific or restrictive platforms, Lab Streaming Layer (LSL) has gained wide adoption in the EEG and broader neurophysiological research communities due to its device-agnostic framework.
-The widespread use of LSL in the EEG world stems from its ability to abstract away the complexities associated with different device APIs, providing a unified protocol for data streaming.
-Additionally, LSL streams are accessible in a variety of programming languages, including MATLAB, Python, C#, Unity, and C++, among others.
-This cross-language compatibility further enhances its flexibility, enabling researchers to develop custom tools and applications in their preferred programming environment.

-Accessing real-time LSL streams in Python is facilitated by several tools, each offering different levels of abstraction and ease of use.
-The most direct method is through pylsl, a low-level API that provides fine-grained control over LSL streams.
-While pylsl is fully functional, its low-level nature can make it challenging for non-developers to work with.

-To address the need for a more user-friendly interface, MNE-realtime was developed as an extension of MNE-Python.
-Originally, MNE-realtime was designed to interface with the FieldTrip buffer and the RtClient for Neuromag systems, allowing for real-time data processing within the MNE-Python framework.
-Although support for LSL streams was eventually incorporated, the integration was not as intuitive as it could have been, leading to limited adoption within the broader MNE-Python community.

-With the increasing popularity and wide adoption of LSL in the neurophysiological community, the maintenance and development focus shifted away from MNE-realtime in favor of MNE-LSL.
-MNE-LSL integrates more seamlessly with MNE-Python, offering a more intuitive and accessible interface for researchers working with real-time LSL streams.
-Additionally, MNE-LSL re-implements the low-level pylsl library more efficiently using NumPy [@harris2020array] and automatically fetches the correct liblsl library for the platform it is run on.
-These enhancements ensure that MNE-LSL provides a robust and user-friendly solution for real-time data processing within the MNE-Python ecosystem.
+In contrast, the Lab Streaming Layer (LSL) has emerged as a widely adopted, device-agnostic protocol within the neurophysiological research community, especially for EEG data.
+LSL's ability to unify data streaming from various devices under a common framework has made it an invaluable tool for researchers who need to integrate multiple data sources seamlessly.
+However, while LSL provides a solid foundation for real-time data acquisition, its integration with Python, particularly for processing and analysis, has been less intuitive and less accessible.

+To bridge this gap, MNE-LSL was developed as a solution that not only facilitates the acquisition of real-time LSL streams but also integrates seamlessly with MNE-Python, a leading toolset for electrophysiological data analysis.
+Unlike its predecessor, MNE-realtime [@mne-realtime], which had limitations in LSL support and user interface design, MNE-LSL offers an intuitive, MNE-Python-like API, allowing for real-time processing of continuous and epoch-based data streams.

+MNE-LSL further enhances the real-time data processing workflow by re-implementing the low-level pylsl library with more efficient NumPy [@harris2020array] operations and ensuring compatibility across platforms through automatic handling of the liblsl library.
+These improvements provide researchers with a powerful, user-friendly tool for real-time data analysis within the Python ecosystem, meeting the growing needs of the neurophysiological research community.

 # Acknowledgements

 We would like to acknowledge the the LSL developers, with special thanks to Tristan Stenner and Chadwick Boulay.

 MNE-LSL development is supported by the Fondation Campus Biotech Geneva, Geneva, Switzerland.

 # References